 Although it may cost a bit more than some rival vehicles, the specification levels - even lower spec levels - are pretty generous.
 Every model of the Stonic gets 17-inch alloy wheels, all-round electric windows, roof rails, rear parking sensors and more advanced features are included as standard.

-Kia's new Stonic compact SUV will go up against the likes of the Nissan Juke and the Renault Captur, and with the compact-SUV market already accounting for 1.1 million sales across Europe, the Stonic may prove to be a popular model against rival vehicles.
+Kia's new Stonic compact SUV rivals the likes of the Nissan Juke and the Renault Captur, and with the compact-SUV market already accounting for 1.1 million sales across Europe, the Stonic may prove to be a popular model against rival vehicles.

 The Stonic is sort of the middle-ground between vehicles currently on offer.
 The extreme end of the spectrum you have the rather bulky and frog-looking Nissan Juke, towards the modest end of the spectrum, you have the Renault Captur, the Stonic sort of sits between them as a bit more of a conventional, sensible but still fun vehicle.